prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

 1. The Court shall conduct proceedings in accordance with the Agreement, the Statute and these Rules.
 In the event of a conflict between the provisions of the Agreement and/or the Statute on the one hand and of the Rules on the other hand, the provisions of the Agreement and/or the Statute shall prevail.

-2. The Rules shall be applied and interpreted in accordance with Articles [41(3)](../UPCA/UPCA.md#article-41---rules-of-procedure), 42, and 52(1) of the Agreement on the basis of the principles of proportionality, flexibility, fairness and equity.
+2. The Rules shall be applied and interpreted in accordance with Articles [41(3)](../UPCA/UPCA.md#article-41---rules-of-procedure), [42](../UPCA/UPCA.md#article-42), and 52(1) of the Agreement on the basis of the principles of proportionality, flexibility, fairness and equity.the event of a conflict between the provisions of the Agreement and/or the Statute on the one hand and of the Rules on the other hand, the provisions of the Agreement and/or the Statute shall prevail.

+The Rules shall be applied and interpreted in accordance with Articles 41(3), 42, and 52(1) of the Agreemen

 3. Proportionality shall be ensured by giving due consideration to the nature and complexity of each action and its importance.

 4. Flexibility shall be ensured by applying all procedural rules in a flexible and balanced manner with the required level of discretion for the judges to organise the proceedings in the most efficient and cost effective manner.